-Expert, knowledge-based software that gives you accurate toxicity predictions quickly.
+Expert, knowledge-based software that gives fast and accurate toxicity predictions

 - Derek Nexus is an expert knowledge-based software which gives predictions for a variety of toxicological endpoints.

 - Derek Nexus can be used as part of an ICH M7 workflow.

 - Derek Nexus gives quantitative EC3 predictions for skin sensitisation.

 - Negative predictions for bacterial mutagenicity and skin sensitisation are provided when no alert is fired.

 Whether your industry is cosmetics, pharmaceuticals, chemicals, or you are in academia, Derek Nexus enables you to:

 - Evaluate the potential toxicity of existing or prospective chemicals.

 - Make decisions about which chemicals are likely to have ‘more favourable’ toxic profiles when you do not have all the experimental information you would like to have about the toxicity of each chemical.